- Start Learning C#

 // Code to be executed

-. - Condition: Before each iteration, the loop checks this condition.
-If the condition evaluates to
+- Condition: Before each iteration, the loop checks this condition.
+If the condition evaluates to true, the loop body executes; iffalse, the loop terminates.

 Example